nrwl/nx/docs/shared/incremental-builds.md

 ## When should I use incremental builds

-Whether incremental builds area a good choice depends on your repository.
+Whether incremental builds are a good choice depends on your repository.
 For most small and mid-sized applications, the costs introduced by incremental builds will outweigh the benefits.

 The upsides of incremental builds: